 There’s one app feature I’m particularly fond of.
-So I also admit that it’s only for this one feature that I like it (which I guess is sometimes all you really need), but it’s enough to make me keep the app on my phone.
+I also admit that it’s only for this one feature that I like it (which I guess is sometimes all you really need), but it’s enough to make me keep the app.
 The Can I Bring? section lets users type just about any item they can think of into the app—from ice skates to gravy—to see if what they’re bringing on the plane is permissible.

-Trust me, it’s nice when you’re throwing everything into a suitcase at the last minute and you run across a questionable item.
-Or when you’re out shopping for souvenirs and find a strange trinket.
+Trust me, it’s nice when you’re throwing everything into a suitcase at the last minute and run across a questionable item.
+Or when out shopping for souvenirs and finding a strange trinket.
 Whip out the phone, open up the app and BAM!
-You now have your answer, straight from the source.
+There’s the answer, straight from the source.
 It’s almost like having access to your own personal TSA rep.